mediacms-io/mediacms/docs/admins_docs.md

 ### Maintenance
-Database is stored on ../postgres_data/ and media_files on media_files/
+Database is stored on `../postgres_data/` and uploaded media on `media_files/`.
+Back up both locations before upgrades, and verify a restore before removing the old copy.
+A PostgreSQL major-version change may require a database migration; changing only the image tag can leave the data directory unusable.

 ## 4. Docker Deployment options